Mark1626/mark1626.github.com/_posts/2021-03-03-art-reverse-engineering-part-5.md

 This [dwitter](https://www.dwitter.net/d/21570) by [cantelope](https://www.dwitter.net/u/cantelope)

 I absolutely love this one visually.
-And also that it's a tessellation with [stellation](https://en.wikipedia.org/wiki/Stellation) The math behind it is awesome and I had to revisit it to write this.
-This sort of tessellation is called the [Rhombille tiling](https://en.wikipedia.org/wiki/Rhombille_tiling)
+It is based on the tessellation [Rhombille tiling](https://en.wikipedia.org/wiki/Rhombille_tiling) with [stellations](https://en.wikipedia.org/wiki/Stellation) The math behind it is awesome and I had to revisit it to write this.

 ```js